Investing in Individual Fixed Income Versus Using Bond Funds

 Investing in fixed income securities involves certain risks such as market risk if sold prior to maturity and credit risk especially if investing in high yield bonds, which have lower ratings and are subject to greater volatility.
 All fixed income investments may be worth less than original cost upon redemption or maturity.
 Yields and market value will fluctuate so that your investment, if sold prior to maturity, may be worth more or less than its original cost.
 Bond prices fluctuate inversely to changes in interest rates.
 Therefore, a general rise in interest rates can result in the decline of the value of your investment.

-Wells Fargo Advisors Financial Network is not a legal or tax advisor.
+Linden Thomas And Company is not a legal or tax advisor.

 Securities offered through Linden Thomas and Company, LLC member FINRA.
 Advisory services offered through Linden Thomas and Company, an SEC registered investment advisor.